-This is what the bunkhouse area looked like before the conversion: a typical corner RV bunk with full-sized beds and a weird notch cut out of the mattress.
+This is what the bunkhouse area looked like before the conversion.
+Just a typical corner RV bunk with full-sized beds and a weird notch cut out of the mattress.

-Demolition in progress.
-The bunks were secured to the walls with long staples and weren't too difficult to remove with pliers.
-Almost any removal of built-in RV furniture involves nothing more complex than removing a lot of screws and/or staples.
+The bunks were secured to the walls with long staples and weren’t too difficult to remove with pliers.
+For removing most furniture in RVs, all you’ll need is a screwdriver and pliers.

 They knew they would have to account for the water heater and electrical box, but they did not anticipate finding a pipe in the way of their plan.